Energy Requirements of Puppies - GA Pet Food Partners

 Puppy Running - Energy Requirements

-Providing the correct amount of food to meet the energy requirements of a puppy is important to help ensure a healthy growth rate and avoid underweight or overweight puppies.
+Providing the correct amount of food to meet a puppy’s energy requirements is essential for ensuring a healthy growth rate and preventing under- or overweight conditions.

-The amounts of food given in puppy feeding guides are calculated based on knowing the amount of energy (calories) required by a puppy and the calorie content of the food.
-This article summarises the findings of several studies that provide new information on the energy requirements of puppies, which GA has used to review and revise their puppy feeding guides.
+The food quantities recommended in puppy feeding guides are determined by calculating the energy (calorie) requirements of the puppy in relation to the calorie content of the food.
+This article summarises the findings of several studies that offer new insights into the energy needs of puppies – insights which GA has used to review and update its puppy feeding guides.

 Energy requirements of puppies

-Currently, the equation below, as set out in the National Research Council (NRC, 20061), is widely used for estimating the energy requirements of puppies:
+Currently, the equation set out in the National Research Council (NRC, 2006) is widely used to estimate the energy requirements of puppies:

-However, over recent years a number of studies, outlined below, have found that the energy requirements calculated using this equation did not reflect the actual energy intakes of puppies fed to maintain an ideal body condition score during growth.
-The studies indicate that puppies of different breeds (sizes) have different energy requirements and this is not accounted for in the above equation.
+However, recent studies have demonstrated that the energy requirements calculated using this equation do not accurately reflect the actual energy intakes of puppies maintained at an ideal body condition during growth.
+These studies indicate that puppies of different breeds and sizes have varying energy needs – a factor not adequately accounted for by the aforementioned equation.

-Dobenecker and colleagues2 first reported a difference in the energy intakes of beagle puppies (medium-sized breed) compared to Foxhound-Boxer-Ingelheim-Labrador cross-breed puppies (large-sized breed) required for the puppies to grow in accordance with the recommended weight curve for each breed.
-In addition, the energy intakes of both breeds were considerably lower than that calculated by the NRC equation.
+Dobenecker and colleagues first reported that beagle puppies (a medium-sized breed) had different energy intakes compared with Foxhound-Boxer-Ingelheim-Labrador cross-breed puppies (a large-sized breed) when grown in accordance with the recommended weight curves for their respective breeds.
+Moreover, the energy intakes of both breeds were substantially lower than those calculated by the NRC equation.

 Labrador Puppies in grass

-Further differences in energy requirements between puppies of different sized breeds have been reported.
-The energy intakes of both miniature schnauzer (medium-sized) and Yorkshire terrier puppies (toy/small-sized) were significantly lower than Labrador puppies (large-sized) in the period up to 29 weeks old3.
+Additional studies have reported further differences in energy requirements among puppies of different sizes.
+For example, the energy intakes of both miniature schnauzer puppies (a medium-sized breed) and Yorkshire terrier puppies (a toy/small-sized breed) were significantly lower than those of Labrador puppies (a large-sized breed) during the period up to 29 weeks of age.

-When compared with the energy requirements calculated using the NRC equation, the actual energy intakes of Labrador puppies were found to be quite close4.
-In contrast, the NRC equation markedly overestimated energy requirements of miniature schnauzer puppies between 8 – 15 weeks3, Yorkshire terrier puppies between 10 – 20 weeks4 and Norfolk terrier puppies (small-sized) between 10 and 52 weeks5.
+When compared with the energy requirements calculated using the NRC equation, the actual energy intake of Labrador puppies was found to be quite similar; in contrast, the NRC equation significantly overestimated the energy requirements of miniature schnauzer puppies between eight and fifteen weeks, Yorkshire terrier puppies between ten and twenty weeks, and Norfolk terrier puppies (a small-sized breed) between ten and fifty-two weeks.

-In a study of privately-owned puppies (rather than research colony dogs in the above studies) covering a wide range of breeds and sizes, it was also reported that the NRC equation tended to overestimate the energy, by approximately 20%, in puppies below six months old6.
-This study also found that energy intake significantly increased as the expected mature body weight increased and significantly decreased as puppies aged.
+In a study of privately owned puppies – as opposed to research colony dogs – covering a wide range of breeds and sizes, it was reported that the NRC equation tended to overestimate energy requirements by approximately 20 per cent in puppies below six months old.
+The study also found that energy intake increased significantly as the expected mature body weight increased and decreased significantly as the puppies aged.

 Energy requirements of puppies of different sizes/breeds

-Many of the above studies recommended that the NRC equation needs revising or that breed-specific equations for estimating energy requirements of puppies should be developed.
-While breed-specific equations may be a long way off, the team of veterinary nutritionists that gathered and analysed the data collected from many breeds/sizes of privately-owned puppies during growth did provide some recommendations of energy intakes for puppies with different expected adult bodyweights and age categories6.
+Many of the studies mentioned above have recommended that the NRC equation should be revised or that breed-specific equations for estimating the energy requirements of puppies should be developed.
+Although breed-specific equations may still be some way off, a team of veterinary nutritionists who analysed data from a wide variety of breeds and sizes of privately owned puppies during growth have provided recommendations for energy intakes based on different expected adult body weights and age categories.

-They also found a linear relationship between realised growth (actual BW/expected mature BW) and metabolisable energy (ME) intake per kg BW0.75.
-From this, they developed an equation to calculate the energy intake for puppies grown according to recommendations6.
+They also identified a linear relationship between realised growth (the ratio of actual BW to expected mature BW) and metabolisable energy (ME) intake per kg BW0.75.
+From this relationship, they derived the following equation to calculate the energy intake for puppies grown in accordance with the recommendations:

-As a responsible pet food manufacturer, we will continue to use information and data regarding differences in energy requirements between puppies of different expected mature body weights, such as highlighted in the studies mentioned above, to update puppy product feeding guides for owners to follow.
-This, in turn, should help ensure healthy growth rates and limit the risk of either underweight or overweight puppies.
+As a responsible pet food manufacturer, we will continue to utilise such data on the differences in energy requirements among puppies with varying expected mature body weights to update our feeding guides.
+This should help ensure healthy growth rates while reducing the risk of puppies becoming underweight or overweight.

-It is also important to note that even if feeding guides are improved based on these latest research findings, the suggested amounts of food to offer are not absolutely definitive.
-They can be used as a starting point and adjusted if necessary – e.g. increased slightly if the puppy is not gaining weight or decreased slightly if the puppy gains a lot of weight in a short time.
+It is important to note that, even with these improved feeding guides based on the latest research findings, the suggested food quantities are not definitive.
+They should serve as a starting point and be adjusted as necessary – for example, increased slightly if the puppy is not gaining sufficient weight, or decreased slightly if the puppy gains weight too rapidly.

 References

-1. National Research Council.
-(2006) Nutrient requirements of dogs and cats.
-National Academies Press: Washington, D.C., USA.
+1. National Research Council (2006) Nutrient requirements of dogs and cats.
+Washington, D.C., USA: National Academies Press.

 Dr Adrian Hewson-Hughes